Skip Ribbon Commands

 What is Breast Imaging?

-Breast Imaging collectively refers to the imaging studies that diagnose diseases of the breast.
-This includes the use of x-rays (i.e. mammography), ultrasound scans and MRI scans to screen or evaluate breast abnormalities.
-Breast biopsies can then be performed in our mammography suite to confirm whether a breast abnormality is cancerous.
+Breast Imaging collectively refers to imaging studies that diagnose breast diseases.
+This includes the use of X-rays (i.e. mammography), ultrasound scans, and MRI scans to screen or evaluate breast abnormalities.
+Following the imaging, breast biopsies may then be performed in our mammography suite to confirm whether a breast abnormality is cancerous.

 Is Breast Imaging Safe?

-Although radiation is used in mammography, the dose is low and safe.
-Nevertheless, pregnant patients are required to inform the radiographer before the mammogram.
-It is safe for female patients who are breast feeding to go for a mammogram.
+During a mammography, a low dose of radiation used.
+Nevertheless, patients who are pregnant are required to inform the radiographer before the mammogram.
+It is safe for breastfeeding patients to go for a mammogram.

 Examples of Breast Imaging:

-• Contrast Enhanced Spectral Mammography (CESM involves the use of a contrast medium (dye) to detect and characterise breast lesions, especially malignant tumours.
-It increases the sensitivity of mammography and can be used in evaluations of suspected malignant lesions for determination of extent of disease involvement in the breasts.
+• Contrast Enhanced Spectral Mammography (CESM) involves the use of a contrast agent (dye) to detect and characterise breast findings.
+It can be used to evaluate indeterminate mammographic findings and to determine the extent of the disease